 - butter - soften butter at room temperature before starting the recipe.

-Start by beating the butter and both sugars until they're light and fluffy.
+In a large bowl, or bowl from stand mixer fitted with the paddle attachment, beat the butter and both sugars until they're light and fluffy.

 Add in eggs and vanilla and mix until they're completely mixed into the batter.